Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Classification Method

 \subsection{GG-C}

-Recognizing that GEE and GG may capture complementary aspects of the graph, where GEE emphasizing global structure and GG refining local patterns, we introduce a variant termed GG-C, which concatenates the respective embeddings to form a richer representation for each node.
+Recognizing that GEE and GG may capture complementary aspects of the graph, where GEE emphasizing global structure and GG refining local patterns, we introduce a variant termed GG-C, which concatenates the respective embeddings to form an even richer representation for each node.
 Specifically, we concatenate the output of the supervised GEE, denoted as $\hat{Z}_{GEE}$, with the final GNN-refined embeddings from the GG model, denoted as $\hat{Z}_{GG}$.
-The concatenated embedding is then passed to a Linear Discriminant Analysis (LDA) classifier for final label prediction.
+The concatenated embedding is then passed to an LDA classifier for final label prediction.
 Formally, the prediction can be expressed as:

 This design is particularly advantageous for node classification.
-If either embedding component contains little discriminative information, the LDA classifier remains unaffected; however, if one or both components offer additional informative signals, whether individually or jointly, LDA is well-positioned to extract and leverage them.
-Intuitively, combining the global perspective of GEE with the locally refined features from GG enhances the expressive capacity of the representation.
+If either embedding component contains little discriminative information, the LDA classifier remains unaffected; if one or both components offer additional informative signals, whether individually or jointly, LDA is well-positioned to extract and leverage them.
+This idea is conceptually similar to the synergistic effect of multiple graph representations using GEE~\cite{GEEFusionGraphs}.